Doctor insights on:

 I want to get married but I don't want to get pregnant what are the most effective and harmless ways to prevent pregnancy?

 Most effective - no sex.
 Then sterilization or tubes tied - but this requires surgery.

 Next most effective and far less harmful - condoms, IUD, Depo shot, other hormonal birth control.

 However, you should discuss this with your future husband.
 No method (except abstinence) is 100%. ...Read more

 4 faint positive tests and one neg digital my fiancee things the pull out method is gonna prevent pregnancy what's your advice?

 Condom: Good answer by Dr. Rosenthal.
 Here is a great article about how to maximize efficacy of condoms.
 See: http://www.
 Livescience.
 Com/18661-14-common-condom-errors.
 Html When used consistently and correctly there can be 98% efficacy. ...Read more

 Condoms OCPs IUDs...: Most contraceptive methods are effective when used correctly (so, a person must use a method correctly).
 Birth control pills, IUD's, condoms, etc... are all fine to use.
 Pulling the penis out at the last second doesn't work so well.
 If not married, avoiding sexual intercourse is a good way to prevent pregnancy.
 Sometimes intercourse is unexpectedly unavoidable, in which case Plan B pills can help. ...Read more

 - Does dialysis prevent male fertility?

-- Male incontinence surgery
+- Male to female transformation surgery